 fbpx Skip to Content

 These vegetarian stuffed shells with spinach are frequent fliers in our home and they’re likely to become the same in yours.
-The rich, creamy ricotta, spicy marinara, and comforting pasta make this meal a hit every single time…especially with the cook, because of how easy and quick they are to make.
+The rich, creamy tofu ricotta, spicy marinara, savory vegan parmesan and comforting pasta make this meal a hit every single time…especially with the cook, because of how easy and quick they are to make.

 Easy Stuffed Shells With Spinach And Ricotta